kirillunlimited/kirillunlimited.com/src/pages/about.md

 {% picture "src/assets/img/me.jpg", "Kirill Ivanov", "right" %}

 Hello, my name is Kirill.
 I am a front-end engineer in my early 30s.
-I am from Moscow, but currently I am trying to settle down in Berlin.
+I am from Moscow, but I'm currently based in Berlin.

 I always loved designing and building things, so I suppose it is natural that I became an engineer.
 At university I was into different technologies, such as game dev, 3D modeling and computer linguistics, but web development fascinated me the most.